moosecreates/tailtown/docs/ROADMAP.md

-Staff scheduling should be reduced to rounded hours and only display minutes when needed Staff schedule should have a way to show a starting assignment location Saving in staff scheduling creates a duplicate shift rather than updating Add-on sales are not happening on the boarding and day care calendar when making a reservation Add feeding schedule to kennel cards with weekly dates automatically added
+Staff scheduling should be reduced to rounded hours and only display minutes when needed Staff schedule should have a way to show a starting assignment location Saving in staff scheduling creates a duplicate shift rather than updating ✅ Add-on sales are now working on all reservation types (Fixed May 11, 2025) Add feeding schedule to kennel cards with weekly dates automatically added